Fraud alert: Covid-19 business grants

 Emails appearing to come from genuine organisations usually ask for their business rates account number using the excuse that the paperwork is in the office and they can’t access it.

-Councils are already under a huge amount of pressure dealing with legitimate requests and sadly, fraudsters are taking advantage of this.
+Councils are already under a huge amount of pressure dealing with legitimate requests.
+Sadly, fraudsters are taking advantage of this.

 They add to the pressure by accusing councils of losing documentation.
-To create a sense of urgency in processing their request, the email states they became the occupier earlier in the year but their application was lost.
+Emails state they became the occupier earlier in the year but their application was lost.
 This is their explanation for why they’re asking to become liable several months later.
+It also creates a sense of urgency.

 Essentially there are two different but very similar types of scam.